 - 6. classification of digital products - 7. trade commitments in services necessary to the conduct of electronic commerce transactions - 8. expanding the signatories to the Information Technology Agreement - 9. structure and scope of the WTO work program on electronic commerce - 10. data privacy and security issues that impact electronic commerce

 Most of these priorities are reflected in the Agreement.
+The committee recommends that future trade agreements focus on achieving all the IFAC's objectives above in detail.

 V. Advisory Committee Opinion on Agreement

 E-commerce Chapter